-The 15% set-aside for Title III is allocated based on an increase in the number of limited English proficient students in LEAs over a two-year period.
+The 15% set-aside for Title III is allocated based on an increase in the number of immigrant students in LEAs over a two-year period.

 The term "eligible immigrant student" is defined as an individual student who (a) is aged three through twenty-one; (b) was not born in any state (each of the 50 states, the District of Columbia, and the Commonwealth of Puerto Rico); and (c) has not been attending any one or more schools in the United States for more than three full school years.
-(20 U.S.C. § 7011[5].)